ebprado/CSP-BART/README.md

 rm(list = ls())

 # ---------------------------------
-# SP-BART for a continuous response
+# CSP-BART for a continuous response
 # ---------------------------------

 # Simulate from Friedman equation